Evolution of Programming Languages for Industrial Robots

 These manipulator-level languages provided a more robust framework for programming robots, enabling users to define tasks in a more abstract manner while still requiring a solid understanding of robotics.

-Transition to Task-Level Languages
+Transition to Task-Level Languages in the Manufacturing Process

 Despite the advancements offered by manipulator-level languages, programming remained complex and error-prone.
 The need for higher-level languages that could abstract away the intricacies of robotic control led to the development of task-level languages.
 These languages focused on describing tasks in terms of goals and spatial relationships rather than specific robot movements.
 Key features of task-level languages include: